ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     Possible values are as follows:

     none:
-    :   The Domain Owner offers no expression of concern.
+    :   The Domain Owner offers no expression of preference.

     quarantine:
     :   The Domain Owner considers such mail to be suspicious.
 It